-The City Deal Project Team is chaired by the City Deal Project Director and comprises City Deal Lead officers from the two District councils as well as senior technical officers from the three councils and the HCA.
+The City Deal Project Team is chaired by the City Deal Project Director and comprises City Deal Lead officers from Preston City Council and South Ribble Borough Council as well as senior technical officers from the three councils and the HCA.
 The Project Team co-ordinates and directs the activity of a number of work streams.

-The Enterprise Zone Governance Committee is a subset of the LEP Board responsible for promoting and agreeing on behalf of the LEP, the strategic direction of the Lancashire Advanced Manufacturing & Engineering Enterprise Zone Initiative.
+The Enterprise Zone Governance Committee is a subset of the LEP Board responsible for promoting and agreeing, on behalf of the LEP, the strategic direction of the Lancashire Advanced Manufacturing and Engineering Enterprise Zone Initiative.
 It is chaired by the Vice Chair of the LEP with membership of three other Board Directors.

 The Lancashire Skills Board is responsible for the development and delivery of a Lancashire Skills Strategy.
-It drives engagement with providers and employers to ensure a demand-led approach to skills planning and delivery and establishes a robust evidence base to influence the allocation of devolved government funding.
+It drives engagement with training providers and employers to ensure a demand-led approach to skills planning and delivery and seek to establish a robust evidence base to influence the allocation of devolved government funding.